 Le Meridien Denver has a superb rooftop bar and gets good reviews.
 It is less than a block away from the main Denver convention center but be warned.
 It has very small rooms and a W-style bathroom that feels like it’s almost in the bedroom.

 That said, this is probably the best hotel choice near the convention center.
 It’s a very new, clean and modern hotel.
 The style and furnishings in the lobby, bar, and rooms are great.
 Just be prepared that the base rooms are not large.
-The standard King room is tiny and with an open bathroom with a toilet behind a pocket door.
+The standard King room is tiny and has an open bathroom with a toilet behind a pocket door.
 The sink is literally in the room!

 7. Renaissance Denver